 Stir the herb oil sauces to mix and then spoon over the octopus or serve on the side.
 The sliced octopus also goes well over some leafy greens or on a side salad with the herb oil sauce used as a dressing.

 What does octopus taste like?
 If cooked properly, octopus is tender, and many say it is somewhat similar in taste and texture to calamari or chicken.

-This wicked easy grilled octopus is a tender, lightly seasoned, and charred seafood dish that tastes amazing!
-This octopus recipe doesn't mask the great taste of the grilled octopus but rather lets it shine by dressing it lightly with two olive oil-based dipping sauces that are infused with herbs and seasonings.
+A wicked easy grilled octopus' recipe that is tender, lightly seasoned, and charred that tastes amazing!
+This recipe doesn't mask the great taste of the grilled octopus but rather lets it shine by dressing it lightly in two olive oil-based dipping sauces that are infused with herbs and seasonings.

 - 1 large bowl